AugustHottie/hr-cli-tool/README.md

-# HR User Export Tool
+# HR CLI Tool

 ## Overview

-The **HR User Export Tool** is a command-line utility designed to export a system's user information into formats suitable for sharing with other departments.
+The **HR ClI Tool** is a command-line utility designed to export a system's user information into formats suitable for sharing with other departments.
 It provides an easy way to extract user details such as username, user ID, home directory, and default shell into either **JSON** or **CSV** formats.

 By default, the tool outputs the data in **JSON** format to the terminal, but it supports a `--format` flag to export the data in **CSV** format.
 Additionally, the `--path` flag allows the user to specify a file path to save the output.